nestybox/sysbox-runc/README.md

 ### Dependencies Management

-`sysvisor-runc` uses [vndr](https://github.com/LK4D4/vndr) for dependencies management.
+`sysbox-runc` uses [vndr](https://github.com/LK4D4/vndr) for dependencies management.
 Please refer to [vndr](https://github.com/LK4D4/vndr) for how to add or update new dependencies.

-## Using sysvisor-runc
+## Using sysbox-runc

 ### Creating an OCI Bundle

-In order to use sysvisor-runc you must have your container in the format of an OCI bundle.
+In order to use sysbox-runc you must have your container in the format of an OCI bundle.
 If you have Docker installed you can use its `export` method to acquire a root filesystem from an existing Docker container.

 ```bash